How can we better support nurses through Covid-19?

 - Reflect on national developments including understanding the implications of the new NMC fitness to practise process

 - Learn from outstanding practice in supporting nurses in difficulty and improving wellbeing and resilience

-- Learn from the lived experience of nurses who have been through fitness to practice, and who have experienced mental health issues at work
+- Learn from the lived experience of nurses who have experienced mental health issues

 - Support positive mental health in nursing: changing the culture

 - Improve practice to better support nurses from BAME backgrounds during Covid-19

 - When concerns arise under fitness to practise understand what can be managed at a local level and what needs to go to the NMC